Agenda

 Carrie Thompson, Research Associate Senior, Office of Children’s Services

-Previously Utilization (UM) Continuous Quality Improvement (CQI) is the framework adopted by the Office of Children's Services (OCS) to assist localities in the assessment and improvement by their CSA programs.
-This session will provide a review of the data sources available on the CSA website, the CQI framework recommended for use by CSA programs, and the CQI template available for use by localities in their CQI activities.
+Continuous Quality Improvement (CQI) is the framework adopted by the Office of Children’s Services (OCS) to assist localities in the evaluation of their CSA programs.
+This session will provide an overview of CQI and Results Based Accountability (RBA) recommended for use by CSA programs, as well as a review of the data sources available on the CSA website.
+A demonstration of filling out the CQI template, available on the CSA website for use by localities, will also be provided.

 State Partners Track